vishrutMathur04/Project-3/Devlog.md

 Add code for splitting the root and creating a new root node.
 Connect everything so insert_non_full can be used normally.

+# Session 6 - DEC 10, 5:00 PM

+Thoughts

+Time to add searching and traversal so we can inspect tree contents.
+Both operations should only load nodes when needed.

+Plan

+Implement search according to B-tree logic.
+Add inorder traversal that respects the 3-node memory limit.